Mintbase/Grants-Program/applications/InvArch.md

 * [InvArch Litepaper](https://invarch.io/invarch-litepaper/)
 * [InvArch Pitch Deck](bit.ly/invarch_deck)
 * [Publish0x](https://www.publish0x.com/blockchain-economy)
-* Conversations regarding the arhitecture design of InvArch as well as the development path forwards have been held with former Web3 Educator [Brunk Škvorc](https://www.linkedin.com/in/swader), who has joined InvArch as the project's Technical Advisor.
+* Conversations regarding the arhitecture design of InvArch as well as the development path forwards have been held with former Mintbase Educator [Brunk Škvorc](https://www.linkedin.com/in/swader), who has joined InvArch as the project's Technical Advisor.

 ## Development Roadmap :nut_and_bolt: